• Skip to primary navigation

 4. Delete Empty Bluetooth File/Folder

-In certain rare cases, the problem is due to presence of an empty Bluetooth File/Folder interfering with functioning of the SendTo menu.
+In certain rare cases, the problem is due to presence of an empty Bluetooth File/Folder interfering with proper functioning of the SendTo menu.

 1. Open the File Explorer on your computer.